artonge/FLAP/README.md

 -   [x] generalized template generation
 -   [ ] move nginx conf in {service}/config ?
 -   [ ] move docker-compose conf in {service}/docker-compose.yml ?
+-   [ ] Handle cloud backups ?
+Or distributed backup accross FLAP boxes ?
+-   [ ] Handle instant revival with cloud solution ?
+-   [ ] Send mail to FLAP when one disk is out to send another one ?